 Marshmallow root tincture can be very useful where the natural mucus has been abraded from the coats of the intestines.
 Marshmallow Root Tincture can relieve diseases of the chest, constituting a popular remedy for coughs, bronchitis, whooping-cough, etc.

 Marshmallow is also known to purge impurities from the bladder, kidneys and urinary tract.
 Marshmallow root is high in calcium, magnesium and selenium to help the body eliminate toxins while it soothes tissues.

 Suggested Dosage: 20-30 drops up to three times a day

-All informations about my herbal products have not been evaluated by the Food and Drug Administration.
-These informations are compiled from traditional and modern herb books, articles, and researches and my own experiences.
-These informations are summarized for their educational values and should not be used for the diagnosis, treatment, or prevention of disease.
+All information about my herbal products have not been evaluated by the Food and Drug Administration.
+These information are compiled from traditional and modern herb books, articles, and researches and my own experiences.
+These information are summarized for their educational values and should not be used for the diagnosis, treatment, or prevention of disease.
 They should not be used to replace the services of a qualified practitioner.

 When you are buying my herbal products you are agreeing to be fully responsible for your own health, and hold seller free of any liability.
 The seller, assumes NO responsibility for any adverse reactions from the usage of these products.